Home Study in the USA All About F1, H1B & Green Card How Trump’s 2024 Victory Impacts H-1B Visas and Indian Professionals in the...

 Indian students currently studying in the U.S. also face potential setbacks.
 The Optional Practical Training (OPT) program, which allows students to work in the U.S. for 12 months post-graduation—with an additional 24-month extension for STEM students—is widely used by Indian graduates aiming to build experience and a pathway to an H-1B visa.
 Stephen Miller, a senior policy advisor under Trump, previously tried to curtail the OPT program.
 His return to Trump’s team could signal another attempt to roll back OPT, particularly the STEM extension.
 Such a move would make the U.S. a less attractive destination for Indian students seeking career prospects after graduation.

-Also Read: List of Top Universities for MS courses in USA (2019)
+Also Read: Letter of Recommendation(LOR) Sample for MS in Chemistry

 A Shifting Landscape for Indian Talent in America